scott-anderson-wc/cs210pub/reading/methods.md

 href="http://www.w3schools.com/js/js_objects.asp">JavaScript objects</a>
 in general rather than just date objects.

-In JavaScript, an object is a collection of data (properties and methods.
+In JavaScript, an object is a collection of data (properties and methods).
 This collection can be arbitrarily complex, including having other objects inside the containing object (much like a folder can contain other folders), but for now let's keep it simple: